rust-lang/rfcs/text/3199-unsafe-lifetime.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What about Drop? it is clearly problematic to call drop on a type like this, as the mutable reference taken in the drop impl outlives the `'unsafe` lifetime.
-I have a couple possible approaches on this front:
-  1. Any type which explicitly contains a `'unsafe` lifetime specifier *must* impl Drop.
-    - If a type implements drop for the `'unsafe` lifetime instead of simply a declared lifetime, uses of it can be exempt from the above requirement.
-  2. Call drop on downgrade from a `'a` to `'unsafe` unless some special unsafe downgrade function is called, or drop is implemented for `'unsafe` of that type.
-This may be clunky but I think it is the cleanest in terms of maintaining the boundary between safe and unsafe.
-- The choice for what to use as the lifetime is up in the air.
-Another idea I had for it was `'*` to imply the relationship to raw pointers, but then it gets a little insane with `&'* T` vs `&T` vs `*T`.
 - While this RFC does aim to make self-referential structs more possible, it does not aim to make them common or even easy.
 Pinning is not addressed at all, and must be well understood for any self-referential struct, and this RFC aims to be compatable with and separate from the pinning API.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-This may be valuable to ffi if you know that a pointer is aligned, as then using `&'?` may be more appropriate in this scenario
+This may be valuable to ffi if you know that a pointer is aligned, as then using `&'unsafe` may be more appropriate in this scenario